 1. What Cue is

-CardCue Pro is a micro-money-decision wallet for iPhone and Apple Watch , the app that recovers the pre-paid value most households quietly accumulate and forget.
-Five categories of stored value live inside it: gift cards (industry estimates: $150–$300 stuck per household), punch passes & class packs (30–50% under-redemption), loyalty rewards (~$170 unredeemed across the average household's ~15 programs), memberships (Sam's Club Plus's $50 cashback, REI's annual dividend, AAA, BJ's One+), and prepaid debit balances.
-Added up, the realistic recoverable number for an engaged household lands in the $200–$500/year range.
+CardCue Pro is a micro-money-decision wallet for iPhone and Apple Watch, the app that recovers the pre-paid value most households quietly accumulate and forget.
+Americans hold about $27 billion in unused gift cards and store credit (Bankrate, 2024), and that's only the first of five categories of stored value that live inside it: gift cards, punch passes & class packs, loyalty rewards, memberships (Sam's Club Plus's $50 cashback, REI's annual dividend, AAA, BJ's One+), and prepaid debit balances.

 You scan a card with one photo.
 CardCue Pro extracts the brand, the balance, the card number, the PIN, the expiration, and, for reward certificates, exactly what it redeems for.
 It pins the card to the store where it's spendable.
 When you walk within 500 meters of that store, your phone whispers a lock-screen banner: "Target · $47 · you're right here."